CorrelAid/genesis-python/README.md

 2. Clone the repository via git.
 3. Change into the project root directory.
 4. Run `poetry install` to create the virtual environment within `poetry`'s cache folder (run `poetry env info` to see the details of this new virtual environment). `poetry` has installed all dependencies for you, as well as the package itself.
+5. Install pre-commit: `poetry run pre-commit install`.
+This will activate the pre-commit hooks that will run prior every commit to ensure code quality.
-5. Do your changes.
+6. Do your changes.
-6. Run `poetry run pytest` to see if all existing tests still run through.
+7. Run `poetry run pytest` to see if all existing tests still run through.
 It is important to use `poetry run` to call `pytest` so that `poetry` uses the created virtual environment and not the system's default Python interpreter.
 Alternatively, you can run `poetry shell` to let `poetry` activate the virtual environment for the current session.
 Afterwards, you can run `pytest` as usual without any prefix.
 You can leave the poetry shell with the `exit` command.
-7. Add new tests depending on your changes.
+8. Add new tests depending on your changes.
-8. Run `poetry run pytest` again to make sure your tests are also passed.
+9. Run `poetry run pytest` again to make sure your tests are also passed.
+10. Commit and push your changes.
-9. Create a PR.
+11. Create a PR.

 To learn more about `poetry`, see [Dependency Management With Python Poetry](https://realpython.com/dependency-management-python-poetry/#command-reference) by realpython.com.